-As of April 18, the following numbers of Iraqi applicants are pending in one of the application stages:
+As of September 12, 2014, the following numbers of Iraqi applicants are pending in one of the application stages:

-• 1,019 principal applicants have Chief of Mission (COM) applications pending at the Department of State's National Visa Center.
-These applicants have submitted some, but not all, of the documents required to apply for
+• 1,799 principal applicants have Chief of Mission (COM) applications pending at the NVC (Step 1).
+These applicants have submitted some, but not all, of the documents required to apply for COM approval.

-COM approval.
 COM applications with all required documents are sent to Embassy Baghdad within one business day.
 This figure reflects the number of applicants who have taken action on their applications for COM approval within the past 120 days.
-COM applications must be complete by September 30, 2014, in order to proceed with SIV processing.
+COM applications must be submitted by September 30, 2014, in order to proceed with SIV processing.

-- 31 principal applicants have Form I-360 petitions pending with U.S. Citizenship and Immigration Services (USCIS). - 102 principal applicants and 229 family members are currently scheduled for visa interviews.
+- 26 principal applicants have Form I-360 petitions pending with U.S. Citizenship and Immigration Services (USCIS) (Step 7). - 67 principal applicants and 155 family members are currently scheduled for visa interviews (Step 11).
 Interviews are scheduled approximately 60 days in advance.
 Applicants utilize this time to gather any remaining documents required for their interviews, undergo medical examinations, and prepare for travel to Baghdad.
-39 principal applicants and 102 family members are waiting to be scheduled for visa interviews.
+Three principal applicants and eight family members are waiting to be scheduled for visa interviews (Step 11).
 Most Iraqi applicants will be interviewed at Embassy Baghdad as they reside in Iraq.
-Applicants residing outside of Iraq will be interviewed at the U.S. Embassy or Consulate that processes immigrant visas for their countries of residence. - Applications for 526 principal applicants and 109 family members are undergoing administrative processing.
+Applicants residing outside of Iraq will be interviewed at the U.S. Embassy or Consulate that processes immigrant visas for their countries of residence. - Applications for 443 principal applicants and 44 family members are undergoing administrative processing (Step 13).

-Number of SIV Applicants in FY 2013
+Number of SIV Applicants in Third Quarter of FY 2014

-The following numbers of Iraqi applicants applied for SIVs in FY 2013 under section 1244 of the National Defense Authorization Act for FY 2008, subsequent to receiving COM approval:
+The following chart shows the number of Iraqi applicants who applied for SIVs in the third quarter of FY 2014 under section 1244 of the National Defense Authorization Act for FY 2008, subsequent to receiving COM approval: